miklevin/MikeLev.in/_posts/2024-11-15-openapi-swagger-json-to-python.md

 presence helps a lot.
 But without being annoying like Microsoft Clippy.
 They had so many things right with that.
 All the seeing what you're doing and automation hooks to take over and do a task for you.
 They were just ahead of their time.
 It's just like Apple with Siri.
-Or Apple with the Newton, haha!
+Or Apple with the Newton, ahaha!
 One of the first ARM devices, by the way.
 Wow, it's really so interesting the recurring themes that run through all this, and ideas which are directionally correct but too early which have the nuanced user experience details just not worked out